anionDev/gryLibrary/GRYLibrary/index.md

 # General

 The GRYLibrary contains some useful functions and extensions written in C#.
 For example:
-- Tablegenerator Generates ASCII-tables
+* Tablegenerator: Generates ASCII-tables
-- GRYLog Represents a (more or less) simple log-functionality
+* GRYLog: Represents a (more or less) simple log-functionality
-- SimpleGenericXMLSerializer To serialize/deserialize any object as XML in a very easy way.
+* SimpleGenericXMLSerializer: To serialize/deserialize objects as XML in a very easy way.

 All labels (for classes, properties, etc.) have meaningful names.